-Ilene Kantrov, PhD, has more than 30 years of experience developing curricula, digital learning tools, and resources that promote student achievement.
+Ilene Kantrov, PhD, has more than 30 years of experience developing innovative programs and resources that promote student achievement and build educators' effectiveness.
 Her areas of expertise include the integration of academic and career education, multiple pathways to college and careers, inquiry- and project-based learning, teaching and assessment of 21st century skills, uses of technology to support student and teacher learning, and employer and community engagement in education.

 As the director of EDC’s Pathways to College and Careers programs, she oversees the development of and support for programs that promote students’ intellectual and career development.
 Much of Kantrov’s work focuses on translating research into practice and engaging educators in learning communities that help them to reflect on and improve their practice.

 “By blending rigorous academic learning with hands-on work experience, secondary career and technical education can cultivate key skills that students need to thrive in the workplace, as well as in college.”

 CTE—How This Movement Is Playing Out at the Federal, State, and Local Levels

 A Continuum of Work-Based Professional Learning Experiences

 Revisiting the CTE Landscape: How Ford NGL Fits In

 Opportunities and Challenges in Secondary Career and Technical Education

 Kantrov, I. (2015, March).
 New CTE model is a plus for schools and students.
 Phi Delta Kappan, 96(6), 27–32.

 Kantrov, I. (2014).
 Externships and beyond: Work-based learning for teachers as a promising strategy for increasing the relevance of secondary education (White paper).
 Waltham, MA: Education Development Center.